 After deciding to do the trauma account, I kept putting it off.
 I didn’t want to do it.
 I recognized, though, that this avoidance was exactly why I needed to do it in the first place.
 So I put it on my calendar for yesterday morning, knowing I would be able to go to yoga class afterward to relax.
 I created a little safety zone for myself: soothing aromatherapy, a cup of tea, wrapped in a cozy blanket, and with my favourite stuffed animal plus my guinea pig who loves her mama the most tucked in at my side.
 And I started writing.

 I wrote for 45 minutes.
 It was hard, and it was tiring.
 I tried to observe how my body was responding: the tension, the stomach ache, the shallow breathing.
 But I did it.
 I’ve still got a lot left to do, but I’m glad I’ve started the process.
 What stands out to me is that I’m now able to name the emotions that before were too raw and twisted in thick snarls to tease apart.
 Something that came up repeatedly was “I feel worthless.
 More than worthless.”
 I hadn’t realized that was such an issue.

 I’m going to stick with this approach of scheduling and making a safety zone.
 I’m going to keep writing until it’s all down on paper, and then I’m going to highlight and footnote until it makes sense, and then hopefully I’ll feel more ready to move on and escape from the prison of the past.

-Note: Some people have expressed interest in learning more about CPT.
 The US Veterans Affairs Center for Deployment Psychology has some interesting info in their online mini-course Cognitive Processing Therapy (CPT) for PTSD in Veterans and Military Personnel.
 Yes, it’s aimed at therapists and focused on veterans, but it’s still a really good source of information.